variantstudios/beeglesaircraft.com/_custom_pages/testimonials.md

       expectations.
 My wife and I went to the hanger Saturday to clean the bugs off after our trip home and upon further review, I didn't find anything that wasn't done to perfection on the entire aircraft.
+  - testimonial_title: Steve Koontz
+    testimonial_subtitle: Beech V35 N74SK  2018
+    testimonial_body_text: >-
+      My summary of Beegle's is this.
+They under promise and over deliver.
+I now have a much better plane than I had before.
+I'm sure that part of the speed increase is due to the rigging that Beegle's did, because now it flies better than before.
   - testimonial_title: Mark Slavin
     testimonial_subtitle: Cessna T182T N821FA  October 2017
     testimonial_body_text: >-